Which Twitter Accounts To Follow?

 Q: How can I find accounts relevant to my interests?

 A: Twitter provides various features to help you find relevant accounts.
 You can use the search function to look for specific keywords or hashtags related to your interests.
-Additionally, Twitter’s “Explore” tab suggests popular accounts and trending topics based on your activity and preferences.
+Additionally, Twitter’s “Who to Follow” recommendations are based on your current follows and engagement patterns.